-The intersection of your ideal client and your ideal service/product revenue mix is the sweet spot you want to aim for in 2012.
+The intersection of your ideal client and your ideal service/product revenue mix is the sweet spot you want to aim for.

 It’s simple exercise, yet a very powerful one.
-As the holidays wind to a close, take a deep breath, wave your magic wand, and think about what would really fulfill you as a business entrepreneur.
+Take a deep breath, wave your magic wand, and think about what would really fulfill you as a business entrepreneur.
 Then take the first step to grow a business full of your ideal clients and the work of your dreams.